Windows Media Player Plugin Detector

 var version = PluginDetect.getVersion("WindowsMediaPlayer"); // version has the format of "A.B.C.D"

-PluginDetect.isMinVersion('WindowsMediaPlayer', minVersion, mimetype):
+PluginDetect.isMinVersion('WindowsMediaPlayer', minVersion, instantiate):

 [Returns number]

-Returns 1 if plugin is installed & enabled for the specified mimetype, and plugin version is >= minVersion.
+Returns 1 if plugin is installed & enabled, and plugin version is >= minVersion.

-Returns 0 if plugin is installed & enabled for the specified mimetype.
+Returns 0 if plugin is installed & enabled.
 The plugin version is unknown, and thus we are unable to determine if version >= minVersion.

 Returns -1 if plugin is not installed or not enabled.